ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 will fail.
 You can check the bootstrap status by calling avalanche node status `<clusterName>` If The command is run before the nodes are synced to the Subnet, the command will fail.
-You can check the Subnet sync status by calling avalanche node status `<clusterName> --subnet <subnetName>`
+You can check the Subnet sync status by calling `avalanche node status <clusterName> --subnet <subnetName>`.

 **Usage:**